Overcoming Fear: Lessons from a Rescue Kitten’s Life

 by Charleen Burghardt

 She arrived as a tiny, five-week-old rescue kitten, covered in fleas and severely anemic.
-A clerk at my husband’s job discovered her crying on her doorstep, took the kitten in, and fed her until we could bring her home.
+A clerk at my husband’s veterinary office discovered the kitten crying on her doorstep, took her in, and fed her.
+Then she brought the kitten into the office.
+My husband sent me a picture of the tiny feline.
+We adopted her right away.

 A Rescue Kitten

 We failed to recognize the small feline’s lack of socialization with humans or other felines.
-She feared everything—her own shadow, sudden noises, even ordinary moments.
+She feared everything—her own shadow, sudden noises, even ordinary movements.
 We worried about her adjustment to us.

 We named her Patches because of her calico markings.
 Since she had never learned normal cat behavior from other cats, she didn’t meow—she squeaked.